CSUN-SERL/ISLURPDevGuide/husky.md

-The Husky ground rover is not supported by default on ros-kinetic, but the source code is available for download, compilation and installation into ROS.
-This script does that.
-Don't forget to `chmod +x install-husky.sh` first.
+The Husky ground rover is not supported by default on ROS Kinetic.
+Fortunately, however, the source code is available for download, compilation and installation into ROS.
+The following script does just that.
+Don't forget to run `chmod +x install-husky.sh` before executing the script in the terminal.

 ##### [install-husky.sh](install-husky.sh)